The Unexpected Origins of 10 Iconic Quotes That Will Blow Your Mind

 5. “Just do it.”

-One of the most successful advertising slogans of all time, “Just do it,” was surprisingly inspired by something dark: the last words of a convicted murderer.
-Dan Wieden, co-founder of the Wieden+Kennedy ad agency, was inspired by the words of Gary Gilmore, who said “Let’s do it” before his execution in 1977.
-Wieden tweaked the phrase into something more positive and motivational, creating a slogan that has been synonymous with Nike for decades.
+One of the most effective advertising slogans ever conjured up-“Just do it”-miraculously came out of something macabre: the last words uttered by a convicted murderer.
+Dan Wieden, co-founder of the Wieden+Kennedy ad agency, was inspired by the words of Gary Gilmore, who would utter “Let’s do it” before his execution in 1977.
+Wieden transformed the phrase into something more positive and motivating; what ultimately became a slogan synonymous with Nike for decades.

 6. “Keep Calm and Carry On.”